-Many new Goldendoodle puppy owners will usually wonder when is a Goldendoodle full grown.
-This is because Goldendoodles grow at an extremely fast rate for the first 11 months of their life.
-New dog owners usually panic that their dog is going to be bigger than expected and want a simple way to calculate their future weight.
+Many new Goldendoodle puppy owners wonder, “when is a Goldendoodle full grown?”
+Often, this is because Goldendoodles grow extremely fast for the first 11 months of their life.
+New dog owners usually panic that their dog will be bigger than expected and want a simple way to calculate their future weight.

-Predicting when your Goldendoodle is full grown isn’t too difficult as they typically follow a growth curve.
-You can also usually predict how much your Goldendoodle will weigh by the time they are a full grown adult within 10 pounds or so.
-However, there is a lot of variances because Goldendoodles are a crossbreed dog.
+Predicting how big your Goldendoodle will get isn’t too difficult, as they typically follow a growth curve.
+You can also usually predict how much your Goldendoodle will weigh by the time they are a full-grown adult within 10 pounds or so.
+However, there are many variances because Goldendoodles are crossbred dogs.

-In general, a Goldendoodle will be full grown at approximately 12 months or 52 weeks.
-At 12 months old, your Goldendoodle will be approximately 97% of their total body weight which will consider that to be full grown.
-Over the course of their life, they will gain a little more weight and fill out, but they will be fully grown and the growth curve will start to level off.
-You can check out our Goldendoodle weight graph below.
+Generally, a Goldendoodle will be fully grown at approximately 12 months or 52 weeks.
+At 12 months old, your Goldendoodle will be approximately 97% of its total body weight, which will be full-grown.
+Throughout their life, they will gain a little more weight and fill out, but around one year, they will be fully grown, and the growth curve will start to level off.
+You can check out our Goldendoodle weight calculator below.
 If you want to genetically test how big your Goldendoodle will get, we highly suggest you check out Embark DNA Tests.

 So if my Goldendoodle is 10 pounds at week 12, then his approximate weight is going to be 10 x [1+ (100 / 40.51)] = 24.68 pounds

-This data was taken from the growth chart of several Goldendoodle puppies until they were full grown.
-It does tend to slightly underestimate the weight of your dog if you are expecting to have a standard-sized Goldendoodle.
+This data was taken from the growth chart of several Goldendoodle puppies whose size and weight were tracked until they were fully grown.
+It tends to slightly underestimate your dog’s weight if you have a standard-sized Goldendoodle.
 This is because the sample set was taken from many mini Goldendoodle and medium Goldendoodle owners.
-Weight is always an approximation and some dogs can hit their growth spurt earlier than other dogs.
+Weight is always an approximation; some dogs can hit their growth spurt earlier than others.

 Estimating your Goldendoodle’s Weight with a DNA Test

 If you don’t feel like doing math and want a more precise answer on how big your Goldendoodle will get when they are an adult, you can always get a DNA test.
-The Embark DNA Test will not only tell you how big your dog will get, but it will also tell you all of the health risks, your dog’s breed, and you can figure out their relatives.
-We bought the Embark DNA Test for our Goldendoodle and we found it was very accurate.
+The Embark DNA Test will not only tell you how big your dog will get, but it will also tell you your dog’s health risks, your dog’s breed, and you can figure out their relatives.
+We bought the Embark DNA Test for our Goldendoodle and found it very accurate.

 All we had to do was swab the cheek of our dog and send it in.
-The results came with a couple of weeks.
+The results came within a couple of weeks.

 Goldendoodle Weight Chart

-In general, there are three different sizes of Goldendoodles.
-The three main sizes are the mini, medium, and standard size Goldendoodles and they follow typically follow this growth curve.
-We plotted the average weight in pounds versus the number of weeks a Goldendoodle was.
-The growth curve sample was taken from several different Goldendoodle dogs.
+In general, there are three different sizes of Goldendoodles: mini, medium, and standard.
+All sizes typically follow this growth curve.
+In the weight chart above, we plotted the average weight in pounds versus the age (in number of weeks) of the Goldendoodle.
+The growth curve sample represents several different Goldendoodle dogs.

 - Mini Goldendoodles will be 3 to 9 pounds.
 The weight range is significant for mini Goldendoodles because there are micro, petite, and teacup sizes that offset the weight of this category.

-- Medium Goldendoodles usually range from 8 to 10 pounds.
+- Medium Goldendoodles will usually range from 8 to 10 pounds.

-- Standard Goldendoodles usually range from 10 to 20 pounds.
+- Standard Goldendoodles will usually range from 10 to 20 pounds.

-For the purpose of this chart, we are assuming a full grown mini Goldendoodle will be 30 pounds, a full grown medium Goldendoodle will be 45 pounds, and a full grown standard Goldendoodle will be 60 pounds.
+For this chart, we assume a full-grown mini Goldendoodle will be 30 pounds, a full-grown medium Goldendoodle will be 45 pounds, and a full-grown standard Goldendoodle will be 60 pounds.